tomvantilburg89/RickAndMortyChallenge/README.md

 - `BAXRMC-3` Setup Symfony docker skeleton, see [**`used resources`**](#resources)
     - `git clone git@github.com:dunglas/symfony-docker.git` into project dir
     -
+- `BAXRMC-4` Create Rick and Morty API service for the Service container
+    - Because a service would suit this assignment perfectly due to `method injection`

 # <a name="resources"></a>Used resources